Great addition to any scientific project

 This is optional; it is used in the util and test/fileread

-directories but only if you specify --with-metis
+directories but only if you specify --with-metis.

 If you have the AMD package of Davis, Duff and Amestoy, you can

-(see ./configure --help
+specify --with-amd (see ./configure --help for more details).

 The configure script will generate a Make.inc file suitable for building